incogthemself/site-snapshot/replit.md

 ## Overview

-This is a full-stack web application that clones websites by downloading all their resources (HTML, CSS, JavaScript, images, fonts) and making them available for local viewing and editing.
-The application uses Playwright for headless browser rendering to capture fully-rendered pages including JavaScript-generated content, then packages everything into a downloadable archive.
+This is a full-stack web application that clones websites with three powerful modes: static HTML capture, dynamic Playwright-based rendering, and AI-powered code generation.
+The AI mode uses GPT-5 to create pixel-perfect responsive clones for multiple device profiles with real-time code streaming.

 ## User Preferences